Entwine

 Entwine was a Finnish gothic metal band from Lahti, formed in 1995.
-The released seven studio albums before disbanding in 2019.
+They released seven studio albums before disbanding in 2019.

 History

 Entwine was originally assembled under the name Kaamos in 1995 by guitarist and vocalist Tom Mikkola, drummer Aksu Hanttu and bassist Teppo Taipale.
 They were originally a death metal band with harsh male vocals.
 In 1997 they decided to change their name to Entwine and their musical style to gothic metal/rock.

 Rhythm guitarist and vocalist Panu Willman was added to the band's line-up in 1997.
 In December of that same year, Entwine recorded its first demo entitled Divine Infinity.
 In February 1998 keyboard player Riitta Heikkonen joined the band.

 Entwine's debut album Treasures Within Hearts was released in September 1999.
 In April 2000 both Willman and Taipale left the band, with the latter being replaced by Joni Miettinen.
 Vocalist Mika Tauriainen was added to the band in the following month.

 The band's next album Gone was released in April 2001.
 It received the award of "Album of the Month" from German magazine Hammer and the song "New Dawn" entered the "Finnish Single Charts" in one of the top ten positions.

 Jaani Kähkönen joined the band as a live session guitarist in late 2001, but soon became a permanent member of Entwine.
 In early 2002 the band recorded their third album, Time of Despair, which was produced by Anssi Kippo.
 Entwine then toured Europe with Theatre of Tragedy and Ram-Zet to promote this release.